faraazbrcm/spytest/docs/data_driven_testing.md

 1. The Message class should be auto-generated.
 2. The Message class should expose knobs and APIs for configuration, deconfiguration and verification.
 3. The Message class should fully automate the testing of REST and GNMI Northbounds
-4. The Message class should geenrate stubs for Klish.
+4. The Message class should contain stubs for Klish.
 5. The Message class should be customizable i.e. developers can add non yang fields(knobs) and custom APIs.
 6. The Custom names for messages and knobs(attributes) should be allowed.